 Use recommended malware removal software to remove this malicious program.
 Download, update, and run a full system scan.
 Remove all of the entries that this software detects.

 If you cannot download or run the spyware remover, try running the registry fix (link below).
 It enables execution of programs.
 Download the registryfix.reg file, double click it, click YES, and then OK.

 Manual Great Antispy 2012 removal instructions:

 Start your computer in Safe Mode.
 Click Start, click Shut Down, click Restart, click OK.
 During your computer starting process press the F8 key on your keyboard multiple times until you see the Windows Advanced Option menu, then select Safe Mode with Networking from the list.

 Video showing how to start Windows 7 in "Safe Mode with Networking":

 Now we need to remove proxy settings.
-This fake antivirus program adds a proxy to your Internet connection settings to show various errors when you try to access Internet.
-To do this, open Internet explorer, click Tools and select Internet Options.
+This fake antivirus program adds a proxy to your Internet connection settings to show various errors when you try to access the Internet.
+To do this, open Internet Explorer, click Tools and select Internet Options.
 Then select the "Connections" tab.

-In the "Connections" tab, click LAN settings, if a "Use a proxy server for your LAN" is checked, uncheck it and press OK.
+In the "Connections" tab, click LAN settings, if 'Use a proxy server for your LAN' is checked, uncheck it and press OK.

-Download a legitimate anti-spyware software to fully remove Great Antispy 2012 from your computer.
+Download legitimate anti-spyware software to fully remove Great Antispy 2012 from your computer.

 After removing Great Antispy 2012, you will need to reset your Hosts file.
-Don't skip this step, this malware modifies your Hosts files, and you will encounter browser redirect problems if malicious entries will not be removed from hosts file.
+Do not skip this step, since this malware modifies your Hosts file and you will encounter browser redirect problems if malicious entries are not removed.